convex-eth/platform/README.md

 Goals
 -----
 - Community based staking with boosting without the need for locking yourself.
-- Smart contract wallet users can finally get a boost without risk heavy vault platforms.
+- Smart contract wallet users can participate in the curve boost ecosystem.
 - Receive rewards in crv(and incentive tokens if there are any), not underlying lp tokens.
 - People who fund the boost by depositing crv get a % of crv rewards as a reward (plus vecrv fee claims).
 - No management/strategies, just staking on curve.